Taliban poppy ban is economic hit to farmers – DW – 12/06/2024

 Poppy production on the rise again

-In the past, the Taliban terror militia used to finance its activities by drug trafficking.
+In the past, the Taliban terror militia financed its activities by drug trafficking.

 According to experts, up to 60% of the Taliban's annual income derived from the cultivation and trade of drugs until they seized power.

-The Taliban drastically reduced opium production during their first period of rule from 1996 into 2001.
+The Taliban drastically reduced opium production during their first period of rule from 1996 to 2001.

 Since the total ban on opium poppies came into effect in 2022, it has cost the Taliban the sympathies of farmers in rural areas.

 "We need international aid for the farmers.
 We are under sanctions.
 The population is suffering from poverty.
 And there are many drug addicts.
-We would like to work together with international organizations," deputy minister for counter-narcotics, Abdul Haq Akhund Hamkar, told DW.
+We would like to work together with international organizations," said Abdul Haq Akhund Hamkar, the deputy minister for counternarcotics.

-In November, the UN Office on Drugs and Crime reported that opium cultivation in Afghanistan had increased by 19% in 2024 compared with the previous year and despite the ban.
+In November, the UN Office on Drugs and Crime reported that opium cultivation in Afghanistan had increased by 19% in 2024 compared with the previous, despite the ban.

 The area under cultivation is 12,800 hectares (30,720 acres), according to the UN.

-Reza Shirmohammadi contributed to this article, which was originally published in German.
+Reza Shirmohammadi contributed to this article, which was originally written in German.